 Native to Australia, this flowering shrub to small tree is typically 3 to 5 m (10 to 16 ft) tall, occasionally reaching heights of up to 9 m (30 ft).
 In shrub form, it is multi-trunked and low-branching.
 Otherwise, it has a single trunk supporting a rounded crown of drooping branches.
 The bark is smooth and grey or grey-brown.

-The leaves are made up of numerous blue-grey leaflets in a feather-like arrangement.
+The leaves consist of numerous blue-grey leaflets in a feathery arrangement.
 Their unusual colour adds contrast and interest to the masses of showy, yellow puff-ball-like flowers that bloom from late winter through spring.
 The flowers give off a sweet fragrance, with a scent that reminds one of honey and are followed by brown-black seedpods that mature in late summer.

-It is cultivated mainly in gardens for its showy flowers and their sweet fragrance.
+It is cultivated mainly in gardens for its showy flowers and sweet fragrance.
 The flowers produce god amounts of pollen which helps sustain brood-rearing honeybees in winter.

-The flowering stems can be cut for floral arrangements.
+Flowering stems are cut for floral arrangements.
 Suitable stems have less than half of their flowers open, with the rest still at the bud stage but already yellow-coloured.

-Grows and flowers reliably in sub-humid subtropical and tropical mid- to high-elevation climates, generally in areas with annual lows of 8 to 17 °C, annual highs of 20 to 30 °C, annual rainfall of 200 to 1200 mm and a dry season of 8 months or less.
+Grows and flowers reliably in sub-humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 7 to 17°C, annual highs of 17 to 30°C, annual rainfall of 200 to 1200 mm and a dry season of 8 months or less.

-New plants are usually started from seed which germinate readily.
+New plants are usually started from seed that germinate readily.

-It is tolerant of a wide range of moist, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.0, and being a nitrogen-fixing plant, will thrive on nutrient-poor soils.
+It is tolerant of a wide range of moist, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.0.
+Being a nitrogen-fixing plant, it will thrive on nutrient-poor soils.

-Pruning each year after flowering helps to improves flowering performance the following year.
+Pruning each year after flowering helps to improve flowering performance the following year.
 A relatively short-lived tree species, it has a lifespan of just fifteen to twenty years.